ksdomino/OR2LouderEngineSound/README.md

 # OR2LouderEngineSound
 Quieter Sound Effects Pack to make for a louder Ferrari Engine Sound In Outrun 2 Pc

 This release lowers the volume of the other sounds by 50% so the engine sounds louder.
-You'll still to go into audio settings and  turn the music down (by upto 50%) to create a balance that you like and then turn up the overall volume on your headphones.
+You'll still have to go into audio settings and  turn the music down (by upto 50%) to create a balance that you like and then turn up the overall volume on your headphones.

 # NOTES:
 - English only.